cabey84/Representatives/README.md

-# Representatives2
+# Representatives
-retrieve state representatives by state
+app that allows the user to retrieve the current congressman/congresswoman in a user-requested state to practice asyncronous network requests, working with JSON data, and closures.